 Since the early 2010s, the city has undergone extensive restoration of the historic buildings in the walled city, many of which previously sat empty.
 Restaurants and boutique hotels have been transformed into architectural masterpieces, with creative and inviting designs, where you can relax in quiet courtyards tucked away from the bustling streets, or dine in the open-air below huge palm trees.
 The result is a historic city transformed through its revitalization efforts into a destination that makes travelers want to linger.

-If you are looking for things to do at night in the walled city, begin by watching the sunset over the ocean from the top of the walls, wander through Barrio San Diego and stop at Plaza San Diego, and make your way to Plaza de los Coches to watch the street performers in front of the Torre del Reloj.
+If you are looking for things to do at night in the walled city, begin by watching the sunset over the ocean from the top of the walls.
+Afterwards, wander through Barrio San Diego and stop at Plaza San Diego, and make your way to Plaza de los Coches to watch the street performers in front of the Torre del Reloj.